krystal/objectstore/README.md

 ## Usage Example

-Let's imagine you've developed a e-mail platform and you need to store e-mail attachment files.
+Let's imagine you've developed an e-mail platform and you need to store e-mail attachment files.
 You can store these on your file system but you want to be able to easily replicate these to an offsite location for DR purposes.